xufu2022/C-General/reflections/readme.md

 - Dynamic instance creation
 - Binding a type to an existing object
 - Getting the type from an existing object

+## Instantiating and Manipulating Objects

+## Reflection Behind the Scenes

+    System.Reflection.RuntimeMethodInfo.Invoke, which **calls** into System.Reflection.RuntimeMethodInfo.UnsafeInvokeInternal

+    System.RuntimeMethodHandle.PerformSecurityCheck, which calls into System.GC.KeepAlive

+    System.RuntimeMethodHandle.InvokeMethod

+-   Getting the info object
+    - Type metadata parsing
+-   Actual method invocation
+    - Argument validity checks
+    - Error handling
+-   Security checks
+    - Restricted methods
+    - Dynamic code access security permissions

+-   Dynamic activation and invocation at runtime is reasonably common

+    - Relationships between the different components are determined at runtime
+    - Decreases the amount of tight coupling

+<unwrap> unwrap the object

+## Using Reflection with Generics

+### Advantages of Generics

+- Type safety: compiler will throw an error on unsafe cast
+- Reusability: one generic class can be used on a variety of types
+- Improved performance

+## Advanced

+-   Security implications from past to present
+-   Working towards cleaner code with **ReflectionMagic**

+Reflection was influenced by CAS
+- SecurityCritical attribute
+- ReflectionPermissionFlag enumeration
+- The reflection-only context allowed loading assemblies for inspection but not execution **.NET 6 no longer supports or honors these**

+        var person = new Person("Kevin");
+        var privateField = person.GetType().GetField("_aPrivateField",BindingFlags.Instance | BindingFlags.NonPublic);
+        privateField.SetValue(person, "New private field value");

+## Working Towards Cleaner Code with ReflectionMagic

+ReflectionMagic is a library that helps with writing cleaner code
+- Uses a custom DynamicObject underneath the covers

+        var person = new Person("Kevin");
+        person.AsDynamic()._aPrivateField = "Updated value via ReflectionMagic";